AgereJoseph1/AgereJoseph1/README.md

 - 👋 Hi, I’m @AgereJoseph1
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Data science ans machine learning
+- 🌱 I’m currently learning Data science and machine learning
 - 💞️ I’m looking to collaborate with others to workon projects
 - 📫 How to reach me ...